Scroll to bottom for Puppy Purchasing Information.

 (Sire & Dam owners have the right to first pick of the litter at any time if they so choose)

-We ship puppies via United Petsafe, American Airlines, or Delta.
+We ship puppies via American Airlines, or Delta.
 We have shipped many, many puppies over the years.
 We get them kennel trained prior to shipping and try to acclimate them as best we can.
-We are usually unable to ship pups until around 8 weeks of age.
+We will ship pups at 8 weeks of age.
 By this time the pup will have had 2 sets of parvo/distemper shots and will have had 4 wormings.
 I do ask that a puppy be taken to the new owner's veterinarian within 5 days of receiving their shipped puppy to ensure the requirements of the Health Guarantee are satisfied and that the puppy is in good health post flight.

 I set up all shipping arrangements and offer you (the owner) a few options for shipping times.
 The only restraint or concern for me putting a pup on an American Airlines flight will be the temperature at either location (Drop of and Pick Up).
 AA will not ship a pup unless the temperature is above 35 degrees in either location.
 United Airlines will ship puppies at a wider range of temperatures as they have temperature controlled areas for shipping in their planes.